tsayavon/Portfolio/README.md

 - 👨‍💻 All of my projects are available HERE! on github. (above) You'll be able to find projects that I have worked on as well as some that are still In Progress.
 I hope you take a look!

-- I hope one day to work in the Gaming Industry as a Data Analyst.
+- One day, I will kickstart my career in the Gaming Industry as a Data Analyst.

 - ⚡ Fun fact **I accomplished the task of building my own gaming PC in 2021.** My consoles are now sitting on the shelves looking pretty.. and colllecting dust..